danielsky81/First_milestone/README.md

 - Interactive calendar picker to allow single date and date range selection.
 - Smoother transition between pages in order to remove the flicker effect.
-- JavaScript click event to improve menu burger animation on iphone.
+- JavaScript click event to improve menu burger animation on mobile devices.

 ## Technologies Used